Industry: Aerospace & Defense

 Year Founded in Orlando Region: 1994

 Pioneering aerospace company Northrop Grumman recently opened its new 88,000 square- foot office space at 2300 Discovery Drive in Central Florida Research Park in 2021.
-Northrop Grumman’s facility operates within the company’s Defense Systems business sector, primarily working on military satellites and C4I, a field that consists of command, control, communications, computers and intelligence systems.
-The expansion consolidates several Northrop Grumman facilities into one site operation and will ease collaboration among 350 employees.
+Northrop Grumman operations in Orlando focus on providing immersive synthetic environments supporting U.S. Department of Defense testing, evaluation and training – in particular, Joint All-Domain Immersive Environments (JADIE), and support of Joint All-Domain Command and Control (JADC2) systems.
+Northrop Grumman’s growing Orlando workforce also supports command, control, communications, computer and intelligence (C4I) and satellite programs.
+The new building consolidates several Northrop Grumman facilities into one site operation and will ease collaboration among 350 employees.
 The building can accommodate up to 1,500 additional employees.

-- Northrop Grumman houses its current 350 Orlando-based employees in Central Florida Research Park, the sixth largest research park in the U.S., close to the University of Central Florida (UCF).
+- Northrop Grumman’s 350 Orlando-based employees and new facilities are located in Central Florida Research Park, the sixth largest research park in the U.S., close to the University of Central Florida (UCF).

-- The company’s new facility, which opened in June 2021, has the capacity to accommodate up to 1,500 new employees.
+- The company’s building, which opened in June 2021, has the capacity to accommodate up to 1,500 new employees.

 Northrop Grumman’s history in the Orlando region dates back to 1965, when the Grumman Company, an aviation firm that supplied planes for the U.S. Military, brought its technology and innovation to Brevard County to work on the Apollo project.
 Since then, the company has remained in the region, specifically to further its Defense Systems division with the goal of expanding global and commercial presence.
 The company’s innovation and leadership in defense technology contributes to its major employment of Orlando’s STEM talent supply – over 15,200 engineering degrees were awarded in the Orlando region between 2015 and 2020 (JobsEQ).
 About 4,000 people are employed with Northrop Grumman between Central Florida and the Space Coast, with high paying wages ranging from $83,180 to $147,580, according to the U.S. Bureau of Labor Statistics.